blckbx/lnd_postgres/README.md

 ## 🔎 Preconditions:

-This guide is based on the following setup and components.
-It may be different to Umbrel / Raspiblitz / MyNode / etc. frameworks as it was established on a bolt/bare metal setup running on Ubuntu.
+The guide is based on the following setup and components.
+It may be different for Umbrel / Raspiblitz / MyNode installations as it was established on a bolt / bare metal setup running Ubuntu.

 - OS: Ubuntu 22.04
 - Setup: bare metal / [bolt setup](https://raspibolt.org/)